ubuntu/ubuntu-project-docs/docs/reference/exception-SosreportUpdates.rst

       pattern may vary depending on the options and versions used)
    -  Extract the archive

-      -  Validate its content and make sure it is sane
+      -  Validate its content and make sure it is sane and accurate.
       -  Validate that sosreport obfuscates sensible information for plugins instructed to do so (e.g. landscape plugin: should obfuscate password(s) and secret-token from config file, ...)